What Is a Prenup: Definition of Prenuptial Agreement Form

-A prenuptial agreement (also known as a premarital agreement) is a written contract made between two people before marrying that states how their assets such as property and money should be divided if they get divorced.
+A prenuptial agreement (also known as a prenup) means a written contract made between two people before marrying that states how their assets such as property and money should be divided if they get divorced.

 It is generally used to protect the assets of a wealthy spouse but also can protect a family business or serve other important purposes.
 A standard prenuptial agreement is about 9-10 pages long.